drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-03/exercise.md

 >
 -->

 Whoa, speaking of the previous exercise, was it easy to get lost in that code?
-There must be a better to implement our custom behavior for [soulbound](https://vitalik.ca/general/2022/01/26/soulbound.html) CosmWasm NFTs.
+There must be a better way to implement the custom behavior for [soulbound](https://vitalik.ca/general/2022/01/26/soulbound.html) NFTs in CosmWasm.

 Taking a stern gaze from the libarians, let's try again with a modular package design.

 Remember this `Cargo.toml` code?